Neural timescales from a computational perspective: Timescale as signatures of dynamics supporting network computation

-Finally, recent research in deep learning has shown an intriguing convergence of principles based on thoughtful inductive biases and initialization, as well as self-supervised pre-training, for improving performance on tasks with long-range dependencies \cite{tay2021lra}.
-Although RNN-based architectures can model infinitely long temporal dependencies in theory (similar to IIR filters), simpler implementations based on finite-length temporal convolutions appeared to be more effective at acquiring long timescale memories \cite{bai2018empirical}, though both architectures learn effective temporal context windows that reflect natural structures in data (e.g., speech \cite{Keshishian2021-rj}).
-More recent architectures based on deep (linear) state space models (SSMs, e.g., S4 \cite{Gu2021-qo} and others \cite{Gu2021-LSS, Gu2023-ma}) enjoy the benefits of both recurrence and convolutions, outperforming Transformer-based architectures on long timescale tasks, which are hindered by quadratic complexity in time.
-Later extensions capitalize on these insights to derive better parameterization or initialization strategies, resulting in competitive models with simpler implementations, such as Structure Global Convolution \cite{li2023sgconv} and Linear Recurrence Units \cite{Orvieto2023resurrecting}.
-On the other hand, it has been shown that both Transformer-based and SSM-based architectures can be drastically improved through self-supervised pre-training on the input sequence data, prior to downstream task training (e.g., labeled classification) on the same long-range tasks \cite{amos2024never}.
-These findings suggest that equipping deep learning models with inductive biases appropriate for long timescale tasks can be promising, but the exact mechanisms of these improvements---and whether they are related to intrinsic timescales in biological networks---remain unclear.
+More recent architectures based on deep linear state space models (SSMs, e.g., LMU~\cite{Voelker2019LMU}, S4~\cite{Gu2021-qo}, and others~\cite{Gu2021-LSS, Gu2023-ma, Orvieto2023resurrecting, Hasani2022liquid}) enjoy the benefits of both recurrence and convolutions, outperforming Transformer-based architectures on long timescale tasks, which are hindered by quadratic complexity in time.
+Remarkably, the success of linear SSM-based models was in part driven by replacing the standard dense recurrent connections with complex diagonal matrices, which directly parameterize the eigenvalues of a linear system---i.e., the system timescales (Box~2).
+Later extensions capitalize on these insights to derive better parameterizations and initializations with simpler implementations ~\cite{li2023sgconv, Orvieto2023resurrecting}.
+On the other hand, both Transformer-based and SSM-based architectures can be drastically improved through self-supervised pretraining on the input sequences before downstream supervised learning on the same long-range tasks~\cite{tay2021lra, amos2024never}.
+These findings suggest that pretraining or directly equipping models with inductive biases appropriate for task-relevant timescales can be promising, but the exact mechanisms of these improvements---and to what extent they are related to intrinsic timescales in biological networks---remain unclear.

-In summary, there is a growing interest in convergent approaches to tuning network models to produce emergent task-relevant dynamics and timescales, as well as explicit optimization of time-constant parameters in ANNs.
-These approaches appear to be a promising and collaborative avenue for research in neuroscience and machine learning aiming to understand and improve time-dependent computations in biological and artificial systems.
+In summary, there is growing interest in convergent approaches to produce task-relevant emergent dynamics and timescales in network models, as well as explicit optimization of time constant parameters.
+Leveraging these approaches, findings from biological and deep learning models suggest that both the magnitude and diversity of timescales may be important.
+Thus, these works represent promising collaborative approaches in neuroscience and AI aimed towards understanding and improving time-dependent computations in biological and artificial systems.